-The gallery stocks a large selection of paintings and prints from all the Kimberley art centres, paintings from the Pilbara, paintings and weaving from the Western Desert and APY Lands communities, as well as bark paintings, wood sculpture and baskets from Arnhem Land and painting and wood carvings from the Tiwi Islands.
+Both locations stock a large selection of paintings and prints from all the Kimberley art centres, paintings from the Pilbara, paintings and weaving from the Western Desert and APY Lands communities, as well as bark paintings, wood sculpture and baskets from Arnhem Land and painting and wood carvings from the Tiwi Islands.
 All work is sourced from art centres owned and run by aboriginal communities.
 In Margaret River we are also proud to showcase works by Wadandi and Noongar artists.

 We are committed to show top end work as well as encouraging emerging artists and educating our clients about all aspects of aboriginal art and culture.